 An efficient way to simulate transactions and expose the information to your users is to use Tenderly’s Simulation API.
 Your users will automatically send requests to our Simulation API and get a response, without putting any additional pressure on your team.

 With the Simulation API, you have multiple options to expose simulations to your users:

 - Call the Simulation API endpoint to get

-asset_changes, including exact dollar values.
-Your request will return comprehensive data on asset changes for ERC-20 and ERC-721 tokens that happened during a transaction.
+balance changes, including exact dollar values.
+Your request will return comprehensive data on asset and balance changes for ERC-20 and ERC-721 tokens that happened during a transaction.
 Plus, the dollar value is based on the most recent, real-time on-chain data rather than historical information.

 - Dry-run individual transactions so your users can see their outcomes before sending them on-chain.
 This way, the request would automatically go to the Simulation API and return a response instantly.

 - Introduce Simulation Bundles to simulate multiple transactions consecutively using a single request.
 When running a simulation bundle, the endpoint receives a single request and simulates the execution of the transactions within the same block.
 Your users then get a response with the possibility to inspect individual simulations within the bundle.

 - Use simulations on Forks to run your dapp in demo mode and enable users to try it out for free.
 In this case, you need to add a Fork RPC as your JSON-RPC provider.

 With Tenderly, you can also use our node as a service to simulate and send transactions in one place.
 Tenderly Web3 Gateway enables you to simulate your users’ transactions before sending them on-chain.
 You can then automatically submit them to the blockchain if the simulations get executed successfully.